Explore the Best Day Trips from Stockholm

 Stroll through the castle’s gardens and grounds, and then take some time to wander the town to see the cottages, shops, and cafes.
 Mariefred also has a thriving local arts scene, with galleries showcasing the work of local artists.
 It’s a great place to pick up unique souvenirs.

-If you have time, consider returning to Stockholm on the historic steamboat, which takes around 3.5 hours and offers stunning views along Lake Mälaren.
+If you have time and are visiting in the summer, consider returning to Stockholm on the historic steamboat, which takes around 3.5 hours and offers stunning views along Lake Mälaren.

 Seaside Serenity in Nynäshamn